 “It can be argued that the current autonomous arrangements within the Dutch Kingdom, do not meet UN standards of full internal self- government, as the Dutch Government still holds the extensive power to block legislative and administrative activities conducted in the Caribbean Netherlands.
-Challenging the democratic deficits within the Kingdom Charter should concern all of us, not just some of us”,
+Challenging the democratic deficits within the Kingdom Charter should concern all of us, not just some of us”, Simmons said.

 Within the Dutch Kingdom all referendums conducted are consultative in nature, Simmons said.
 “However, the fact remains that the Island Council has the authority to validate referenda results just as it had the earlier authority to select the Public Entity Status even as the people of Statia had systematically voted to remain in the autonomous country of the Netherlands Antilles in the past,” the Commissioner said.

 Simmons assured the public that the move towards an autonomous arrangement within the Dutch Kingdom is being carefully prepared with the assistance of relevant advisors, and in consultation with the people of Statia, “because the move towards autonomy requires the involvement of all citizens.”